-There are many types of filter available and each has its pros and cons.
+There are many types of filters available and each has its pros and cons.
 I have spent hours and hours researching some of the best filters on the market and have listed my favorite for 6 different categories, using factors such as cost, effectiveness, quietness, quality, and ease of use.

 Recommended Aquarium Filters 2020

 - Best Hang On Back Filter – Aqua Clear Fish Tank Filter (Amazon)